EdgeTX/edgetx-user-manual/color-radios/radio-settings/radio-settings/README.md

 **Additional Settings Buttons** - Additional configuration options for the named areas are available when selecting these buttons.
 More information about these configuration settings is on the next page - [Additional Radio Settings](additional-radio-settings.md)

+**Lock keys (select radios)** - When enabled, holding the two keys named in the option's label together (e.g. "Lock keys (SYS+MDL)") locks the radio's keys.
+The specific key combo shown varies by radio model.
+Only available on radios with a suitable layout or sufficient hardware keys.

+**One log per day** - When enabled, only one SD card log file is created per day for a given model, rather than a new file each time logging is started.

 **Splash Screen** - Duration that the splash screen will be displayed.

 **Startup Sound** - Toggles whether to enable/disable startup sound.